 #7 A Michigan Cop Made the World’s First Modern Traffic Light

 What is Michigan Known For? – William L. Potts, born in Bad Axe, Michigan, is credited with inventing the modern traffic signal.
 By 1920, obsolete green and red lights were used, but they did not give drivers enough time to stop when moving at incredible speeds.

 Potts was a Detroit police officer who conceived and built the green, yellow, and red light systems.
-His first traffic signal was installed at the intersection of Woodward and Michigan Avenues in Detroit.
+His first traffic signal was installed at the Woodward and Michigan Avenues intersection in Detroit.